Katie Hettinger: Transition to asphalt

 In 2019, at the age of twelve, Hettinger moved to full-body stock cars in the Champion Racing Association Junior Late Model Series.
 She would finish fourth and grab the Sportsman of the Year award.
 The following year, she would grab two wins and three fast-time awards, as well as the series championship, becoming the only female to win the championship.

 At the age of fourteen, Hettinger joined the highest levels of local late model racing in the NASCAR Weekly Racing Series with Matt Piercy Racing.
 In 2021, she won the 50-lap Limited Late Model Feature as part of the Bobby Isaac memorial event.
 Two weeks later, she became the youngest female Late Model winner at Hickory Speedway.

 In 2022, Hettinger competed in the Carolina Pro Late Model Series, the CARS Pro Late Model Tour and select Pro Late Model events.
 She would also debut in the ARCA Menards Series West division of NASCAR driving for Young's Motorsports.

 From 2023 to 2024, Hettinger continued driving in the Carolina Pro Late Model Series, becoming the first female to win in the series.
 In 2024, she announced that she would be stepping away to focus on her education, but showed interest in returning.

 Personal life

 Hettinger is the daughter of Chris Hettinger, who is the owner of Hettinger Racing.

-Hettinger is a third-generation racer from Dryden, Michigan, and is a senior in high school.
+Hettinger is a third-generation racer from Dryden, Michigan.